Perpetual Contract Overview

 - Adopt portfolio margin model for risk hedging

 In cross margin mode, the system settles the profit and loss of your positions and hedges other positions you hold in the same Settlement Coin.

-For example, if the user chooses BTC as the settlement coin and holds the BTCUSDT, ETHUSDT and EOSUSDT contracts, the system will hedge all positions in these three contracts and finalize the profit and loss from these three contracts in BTC.
+For example, if the user chooses BTC as the Settlement Coin and holds the BTCUSDT, ETHUSDT and EOSUSDT contracts, the profit and loss of these three contracts can be hedged with each other and all settled in BTC.

 Leverage, Risk Limits and Settlement

 Open the "Contract" menu to enter the contract trading interface.
 On the order panel, click the Leverage Multiplier and adjust leverage in the pop window.

 Since Quanto Swap perpetual contract provides up to 125 times leverage, it may cause huge losses if users use highest leverage to implement the large positions.
 Therefore, TruBit Pro adopts Risk Limits to mitigate potential losses by liquidations.

 Risk Limits depend on the principle of dynamic leverage, which means the high-volume you hold in position, the limit leverage you can apply, and you need to prepare extra initial margin for new positions, and the more initial margin is required for new positions.
 For more details about risk limits, please check Leverage and Risk Limits.